confluentinc/confluent-kubernetes-examples/2022-polaris/samples/quickstart-deploy/README.rst

 Deploy Polaris
 ==============

-This example will walk you though configuration of Polaris, including deployment of the Control Plane and the Data Plane.
+This example will walk you through configuration of Polaris, including deployment of the Control Plane, the Data Plane, and Blueprints.

 #.
 Deploy the Control Plane in the control plane Kubernetes cluster.